 All of CyberGhost’s apps feature an automatic kill switch to protect you if the network malfunctions.
 This pauses your internet connection, preventing leaks if your VPN temporarily goes down.
 It’s a necessary function that ensures your IP address and information are always safe.

-CyberGhost offers 3 security protocols so you can customize your secure connection the way you want.
-You can choose between IKEv2, OpenVPN (TCP/UDP), and WireGuard.
+CyberGhost offers 3 security protocols, so you can customize your connection.
+You can choose between WireGuard, OpenVPN (TCP/UDP), and IKEv2.
 The apps automatically select the best protocol for you based on your needs — but you can choose another protocol if you prefer.

-- OpenVPN: This is one of the safest protocols since it’s an open-source project.
+- OpenVPN: This is one of the safest protocols since it’s been around longer than WireGuard and is an open-source project.
 That means security experts are constantly improving it, but you do sacrifice speed.
-It came in 69% slower than IKEv2 in my tests.
+It came in 30% slower than WireGuard in my tests.
 So, this is a good choice when you need to prioritize safety over quickness.
 However, this protocol must be manually installed for macOS and isn’t available on iOS.

 The security protocol you use makes a big difference in speed.
-I tested 10 servers with OpenVPN, Wireguard, and IKEv2 and averaged their speeds to see how each protocol would affect them.
+I tested 11 servers with Wireguard, OpenVPN, and IKEv2 and averaged their speeds to see how each protocol would affect them.